De-escalation may take time along LAC, India prepared for long haul says top General

 Pull back from Dapsang-Daulat Beg Oldie sector, India tells China at military level talks

-The primary agenda of the meeting was to reduce tensions at the Depsang Plains, where there is a massive build up of troops of both sides.
+The primary agenda of the meeting was to reduce tensions at the Depsang Plains, where there is a massive build-up of troops of both sides.
 The meeting would discuss ways to de-escalate as well as disengage.
 India will also seek restoration of patrolling rights for its soldiers.